nkirtipal/Celltype-Annotation-Benchmark/README.md

 # Cell Type Annotation in scRNA-seq: A Practical Comparison of Modern Methods

-> Learning project.
-Exploratory findings, not validated results.
+Learning project.
+Exploratory benchmark.
+The case study findings are not validated biological results.

 Benchmarking **SingleR**, **CellTypist**, **ACTINN**, and **scANVI** on PBMC3K through one reproducible pipeline.